dcrapis/oceandao-wiki/Proposal-Ideas.md

 [Ocean Market: An Open-Source Community Marketplace for Data](https://blog.oceanprotocol.com/ocean-market-an-open-source-community-marketplace-for-data-4b99bedacdc3) Featuring Ocean Staking, Automated Market Makers and Initial Data Offerings

+<u>VERTICALS </u>

+[DeFi](https://blog.oceanprotocol.com/data-tokens-3-data-and-decentralized-finance-data-defi-d5c9a6e578b7) Can data be used as a financial asset?
+Linking the Token Economy to the emerging Data Economy.

+[Mobility](https://blog.oceanprotocol.com/how-to-monetize-tokenize-data-8f860e405773) Closer look at opportunities for monetizing and tokenizing data in the world of mobility

+[Smart Cities](http://trent.st/content/20191205%20smart%20cities%20-%20ocean%20meetup.pdf) Benefits of blockchain-based data management for smart cities and public services of the future.
+Case Study: Estonia

+[Health](http://trent.st/content/McConaghy%20-%20AI%20SG%20-%20Ocean%20and%20Health.pdf) Benefits of Ocean's compute-to-data for healthcare research and patient services

 <br>

 <h2>Outreach / community </h2>

-These grants don't need to be technical in nature.
+Note, these grants don't need to be technical in nature.

 Administrative: social media admin, community administration, etc.